 Partners in Food Solutions

-Partners in Food Solutions website.
+From there, Partners in Food Solutions (PFS) was born.

 The success of PFS is rooted in the simple concept of connecting high-potential processors and millers across Africa with talented employees from some of the largest companies in the food industry, like General Mills.

 Employees volunteer their time, sharing their expertise with the African food companies to improve their businesses and the food they make.

 Learn about the history of PFS and a success story, in this video.